On Appell sequences of polynomials of Bernoulli and Euler type

 Therefore,

 Explicitly, the first basic polynomials are expressed by

 and so on, with $\gamma _{j}$ defined by

-\begin{Definition} The \textit{generalized Stirling numbers of the first kind} and order $q$ associated with the operators (\ref{2.9})--(\ref{2.11}), denoted by $s^{q}\left( n,k\right) $, are defined by
+\begin{definition} The \textit{generalized Stirling numbers of the first kind} and order $p$ associated with the operators (\ref{2.9})--(\ref{2.11}), denoted by $ s^{p}\left( n,k\right) $, are defined by

-\end{Definition}
+\end{definition}

-\begin{Remark} In the subsequent considerations, with an abuse of notation, we will use Roman numbers for denoting the values of $q$, when $q$ appears as an index in sequences of polynomials or numbers.
-This to avoid possible confusion with exponents. \end{Remark}
+\begin{remark} In the subsequent considerations, with an abuse of notation, we will use Roman numerals for denoting the values of $p$, when $p$ appears as an index in sequences of polynomials or numbers. \end{remark}